MarineSeismologySymposium/SIG-ATaCR/README.md

 cd SIG-ATaCR
 ```

-The `DATA` folder should now be on your computer and you are ready to start the tutorial!
+The `DATA` and `EVENTS` folders should now be on your computer and you are ready to start the tutorial!